A New Attempt to Identify Long-term Precursors for Endogenous Financial Crises in the Market Correlation Structures: Data set

 From adjusted closing prices $S_i(t)$, we calculate the daily logarithmic returns ($\Delta t = 1$ day)

 We set up a $K \times T_{\text{tot}}$ data matrix for the total investigation period

-with $K= 250$, being the number of stocks and $T_\text{tot} = 4026$, being the total number of points in the return time series of a company.
+with $K= 250$, being the number of stocks and $T_\text{tot} = 4026$, being the total number of points in the return time series of a stock.
 We do not use the full data matrix $G_{\text{tot}}$ for the market state analysis.
-In order to analyze the non--stationarity of correlation matrices we select subblocks of the data matrix $G_{\text{tot}}$ with all $K= 250$ stocks and intervals of $T_\text{ep} = 42$ trading days which correspond to 2 trading months.
+In order to analyze the non-stationarity of correlation matrices we select subblocks of the data matrix $G_{\text{tot}}$ with all $K= 250$ stocks and intervals of $T_\text{ep} = 42$ trading days which correspond to 2 trading months.
 Only in the case of disjoint intervals we refer to these intervals as epochs.